 Third Trimester Considerations

 While most exercise modifications happen in the second trimester, the largest changes in the 3rd and final trimester.
 These include both in the (A) weights you lift and (B) range of motion you lift through.
 Using the deadlift as an example, as your baby bump grows, it may become increasingly difficult to perform this movement with a narrow stance.
 Because of this, many women will adopt a sumo stance.
 This includes positioning the feet wider to move the legs out of the way of the belly.
 (See below image.)
 The squat is another example.
 You may have difficulty getting to or out of a full-depth squat.
 A simple substitution is squatting to a box or med ball.

 What If I Have More Questions?

 Staying active is important for both physical and mental health.
-If you have questions about how you can best stay active during your pregnancy or post-partum period, schedule a free phone consultation with Dr. Zach Long, PT.
+If you have questions about how you can best stay active during your pregnancy or post-partum period, schedule a free phone consultation with Dr. Kelsey Kremer, PT.